Spectra FX Solutions LLP

 Overview

-Spectra is governed by the CEO, COO, Senior Partners, and the CFO, who are all attentive to developments in the market, compliance issues in the conduct of the business and the management of the financial risks associated in the running of this type of company.
-Due to this in-depth engagement by key stakeholders and the activities of the company, Spectra believes it has effective governance arrangements to help the firm to achieve its strategic objectives while also ensuring that the risks to the Firm, its stakeholders, and the wider market are identified, managed, and mitigated.
-Spectra’s Governing Body meets on a monthly basis and has the responsibility to approve and oversee the implementation of the firm’s strategic objectives, risk strategy and internal governance, oversee the process for disclosure and communications, ensures the integrity of the firm’s accounting and financial reporting systems, ensures compliance with the requirements of the regulatory system, assesses the adequacy of policies relating to the provision of services to clients, and has adequate access to information and documents needed to monitor management decision-making.
+Spectra’s governing body consists of the CEO, CFO, COO and Senior Partners, who are all attentive to developments in the market, compliance issues in the conduct of the business and the management of the financial risks associated in the running of this type of company.
+Due to this in-depth engagement by key stakeholders and the activities of the company, Spectra believes it has effective governance arrangements to help the firm to achieve its strategic objectives while also ensuring that the risks to the firm, its stakeholders, and the wider market are identified, managed, and mitigated.

 Diversity of the Management Body